AbdallahCapo/Abdallah_Osama-/README.md

 Data Exploration and Preprocessing
 Data Overview:

-We examined the dataset and found that it comprises 148,654 rows and 13 columns.
+I examined the dataset and found that it comprises 148,654 rows and 13 columns.
 Column Types:

 Utilizing the info method, we determined that most columns are of the float type.